PolanskiPol/kuriakuto/README.md

 # Kuriakuto for Godot 4.x
 ##### Made by Polanski

-Kuriakuto is a plugin for Godot to integrate reactivity in a similar fashion to JavaScript frameworks like Vue or React.
+Kuriakuto is a plugin for Godot to add reactivity in a similar fashion to Vue, a JavaScript framework with the same purpose.

-The aim of this project is to ease communication between variables and create reactivity to changes.
+## API Reference

+#### (Singleton) KuriakutoCore

+Singleton to handle KResources and reactivity.

+**func sync(node : Node, property : String, kuriakuto_resource_name : String) -> void**

+Syncs the given node property with the given KResource.
+Each time that the

+#### (Class) KResource -> extends Resource**

+Base class for all Kuriakuto Resources that add reactivity and other functionality.

+#### (Class) KValue(name : String, value : Variant) -> extends KResource**

+Class to make reactive values.
+Values are not linked to any node property.

+#### (Class) KProperty(name : String, node : Node, property : String) -> extends KResource**

+Class to make reactive properties.
+Properties are linked to a node property.

+#### (Class) KComputed(name : String, value : Callable) -> extends KResource**

+Class to make computed values.
+Computed values don't add reactivity, instead they are calculated each time that they are read.

-## How to use Kuriakuto
+## Installing Kuriakuto

-### Installing
 1. Download the latest release of Kuriakuto
 2. Add the "kuriakuto" folder inside "addons" into your project's "res://addons/"
 3. Go to your project settings and enable the Kuriakuto plugin

-### Usage
+## Using Kuriakuto
 IMPORTANT: Any reactive value declared with Kuriakuto **MUST** be declared inside the method _ready() or with the @ready tag.

 #### KuriakutoCore